aditya2072/Crework/3Week/README.md

 ### Process
 Created a Sneaker Landing page using HTML CSS and Tailwind CSS by following these steps:
- 1. Created a navbar with help of nav tag which has nested <div> element  with help of Tailwind Utility Classes
+ 1. Created a navbar with help of nav tag which has nested div element with help of Tailwind Utility Classes
  2. Created a section tag which has two div elements to contain left and right side content and aligned them with flex and tailwind utility classes.
- 3. Created a image containers for left side where you can switch the large product image by hovering on the small thumbnail images by using tailwind cSS and to change the image on hovering used basic javascript with DOM manipulation
+ 3. Created a image containers for left side where you can switch the large product image by hovering on the small thumbnail images by using tailwind CSS and to change the image on hovering used basic javascript with DOM manipulation
  4. Created a container using tailwind utility classes for product description.